arangodb/arangodb/DEPRECATED.md

 ## 2.8
-* Foxx: the method `del` of controllers is deprecated, it will raise a warning if you use it.
-Please use the `delete` method instead.
-* Foxx: the method `addInjector` of controllers is deprecated, it will raise a warning if you use it.
-Please use regular variables instead.
-* Foxx: the property `assets` in manifests has been removed entirely.
-Please use the `files` property and an external build tool instead.
-* Foxx: properties `setup` and `teardown` in manifests have been removed entirely.
-Please use the `scripts` property instead.
 * Simple queries: the following simple query functions will be removed: collection.near(), collection.within(), collection.geo(), collection.fulltext(), collection.range(), collection.closedRange().
 It is recommended to replace calls to these functions with equivalent AQL queries, which are more flexible.
-* The built-in support for CoffeeScript source files is deprecated, it will raise a warning if you use it.
-Please pre-compile CoffeeScript source files.

-## 2.9
-* Foxx: the method `del` of controllers has been removed entirely.
-Please use the `delete` method instead.
-* Foxx: the method `addInjector` of controllers has been removed entirely.
-Please use regular variables instead.
-* The built-in support for CoffeeScript source files has been removed entirely.
-Please pre-compile CoffeeScript source files.